code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/facilitatornew.md

 **Priority 1 deadline is January 9th, 2017.** At that time we will begin reviewing applications on a rolling basis.
 The application for the 2017-2018 Facilitator Development Program will close on February 1, 2017.
 Application for the 2018-2019 school year will open in late 2017. *This program is currently only operated in the US.*<br/>

 Note: We are not currently accepting applications for Computer Science Fundamentals (K-5).
-Complete this interest form to be notified when the application opens.
+Complete this [interest form](https://goo.gl/forms/fhovCWWFYiS5agvZ2) to be notified when the application opens.

+# Become a Computer Science Principles Facilitator